 Stay Calm in an Emergency

 It's easy to get spooked on Halloween.
-So talk with your kids ahead of time about what could go wrong, and make sure they know what to do during an emergency.
-Take the time to role play a few scenarios, too, like what to do if someone gets hurt or they're approached by a stranger.
+So talk with your kids ahead of time about what could go wrong, and make sure they know what to do during an emergency, such as if someone falls and gets hurt.
+Also, try a few role-play scenarios, such as one that teaches your kids how to react to a stranger approaching them.